csb324/eleventy-obsidian-ninareth/notes/People/Jalantar/Father Thronestone.md

 The leader of the [[Dragonsfire Forge]].
 He has a long gnarled gray beard, and wears a long chain.

 ### Who's he to us?
 He was able to heal [[Hugh]] and [[Rez]] after the [[Zephyra Affair]].
 Grafted new silver dragon scales onto [[Rez]], and allowed her to pay off the price of the scales by learning to forge.

 Offered to dispose the [[Bag of Screams]] for a donation

+Wanted to check in if [[Rez]] has any lingering symtpoms from her silver dragon scale being melded onto her face, like aggressive, itchy, sore or highly possesive of things.